This document covers the frequently asked questions and other relevant general Public Folder migration advice.

 Public Folders can be migrated into other Public Folders or shared mailboxes.

 You cannot migrate any Source other than a Public Folder, into a Public Folder.

-Also, the only Source email system that is supported for MigrationWiz Public Folder migrations by MigrationWiz is On-Premises Exchange or Exchange Online (Office 365).
+Also, the only Source email system that is supported for MigrationWiz Public Folder migrations by MigrationWiz is On-Premises Exchange or Exchange Online (Microsoft 365).
 No other Source can be used during Public Folder migration, such as G Suite, Zimbra, or even an Exchange mailbox.